Food-X-Technologies/foodx_backup_source/README.rst

 Installation
 ------------

-The ``start`` package is available from PyPI.
+The ``foodx_backup_source`` package is available from PyPI.
 Installing into a virtual environment is recommended.

 .. code-block::

-   python3 -m venv .venv; .venv/bin/pip install start
+   python3 -m venv .venv; .venv/bin/pip install foodx-backup-source